Mpox (formerly Monkeypox)

 • Extend health checks to check areas like the mouth, face, palms of hands, and soles of feet for lesions or blisters.

-• Wash your hands after the check if you don’t use gloves.
+• Wash or sanitise your hands after the check if you don’t use gloves.

 • Use condoms, gloves and/or dental dams as barriers.
 Remember that they will only protect the skin directly covered by the barrier.

-• Cover toys with condoms, and wash and re-cover before using on yourself.
+• Cover toys with condoms, and wash and re-cover before using on yourself or another person.

 • You may want to include questions about overseas travel in your screening practices and check if your client has a fever or is feeling unwell.

-• If signs or symptoms develop, self-isolate immediately and seek care by calling ahead to make an appointment with your local GP or sexual health clinic.
+• If you develop symptoms, self-isolate immediately and make an appointment with your local GP or sexual health clinic

-• Inform your clients and colleagues if you are exposed to Mpox.
+• It is recommended that you inform your sex work colleagues if you are exposed to mpox.

 Vaccination